Hawaii would exempt groceries and medical services from its general excise tax if bills advancing through the Legislature become law.

-"The one thing we do know is, it’s costing our residents, in particular our low-income residents, a great deal," said Sen. Sam Slom, the chamber’s lone Republican member, who represents Hawaii Kai and introduced the proposal, Senate Bill 2169.
+"The one thing we do know is, it’s costing our residents, in particular our low-income residents, a great deal," said state Sen. Sam Slom, the chamber’s lone Republican, who represents Hawaii Kai and introduced the proposal, Senate Bill 2169.

 Thirty-six states do not tax groceries, Lauren Zirbel, the executive director of the Hawaii Food Industry Association, testified.
 Seven of the remaining 14 impose lower tax rates than Hawaii, she said.